martinowren/itera-workshop-firebase/__tasks__/part3/README.md

 1. Go to the [Firebase console](https://console.firebase.google.com/?authuser=0) and to `Cloud Firestore > Rules` tab.
 2. Change the rules to only allow authenticated users to make changes.
 See the [official documentation](https://firebase.google.com/docs/firestore/security/get-started#writing_rules) for some inspiration 💡

+🔥 Extra credit:
+3. Write rules to only allow users to create games that they are the owner of.
+4. Write rules to only allow users to delete games that they own.
+5. Write rules to validate that new games contain a "name" field which is a string and an "owner" field which is a Map consisting of a "uid" and a "displayName" property, both of which are strings.

+👉 **Tip:** If you want to maintain your security rules from your source code repository you can run `firebase init firestore` which will add Firestore configuration to your firebase.json file.
+The command will also create one file for your security rules and one file for your Firestore indexes.
+With Firestore initialized you can run `firebase deploy --only firestore:rules` to deploy your security rules to your Firestore instance in the cloud.

 ## Task 3: Host the application on the cloud ☁️
 With our app fairly secure, we can start thinking about deploying it to the world wide web and play with our friends remote 👭👬 Firebase Hosting makes this very simple!